Getting started with DebugBear

 Finally, performance tests can sometimes finish too early, depending on when Lighthouse decided that the page looked complete.
 You can control this behavior by defining a Page Loaded Condition.

 Sometimes the DebugBear test servers receive 403 Forbidden responses, or a 429 Too Many Requests code.
 In those cases you can add the IP address of the test server to a list of allowed IP addresses.
-Contact support to obtain a list of addresses for DebugBear servers.
+A list of static IP addresses for DebugBear servers are available in your Account settings.

 If only logged-in users can access a page you can fill out a login form before running the test.